Bark Beetles

 Holes in the Bark: Two Types

-If you see tiny round holes in the bark as shown in the picture below, these are likely exit holes from beetles that have hatched in the tree and exited the tree.
+If you see tiny round holes in the bark as shown in the picture below, these are exit holes from beetles that have hatched in the tree and exited or from the adult beetle that has laid eggs and then exited to attack another tree.
+Just because there can still be larvae under the bark even though there are many exit holes in the tree.

 Larvae and Channels Inside Bark